-4.3 • COLOURS OF TAPE
+5.3 COLOURS OF TAPE

-In the FIA World Rally Championship, we are working towards only having one colour of tape to indicate where spectators should stand, with everything else marked by prohibited area 'No-Go' signs.
+In the FIA World Rally Championship, they are working towards only having one colour of tape to indicate where spectators should stand, with everything else marked by prohibited area 'No-Go' signs.

-However, some countries are not ready for this yet and still use two different colours of tape to indicate 'Go' and 'No-Go' areas.
+However, some countries are not ready for this yet and still use two different colours of tape to indicate 'Go' and 'NoGo' areas.

-Green tape (or the 'official' colour in each country)
+GREEN TAPE (or the 'official' colour in each country)